patrik-cihal/newtons-fractal/readme.md

 Each complex root is represented as a point in 2d space and with random color.

-Program for each pixel calculates n iterations of newton's method (same equation as for real plane) and then colors it with the color of closest root to the newly calculated position.
+Program for each pixel calculates $n$ iterations of newton's method (same equation as for real plane) and then colors it with the color of closest root to the newly calculated position.

 ## practical part:
-The entire code is written in Rust, a compiled language which provides computational speed that is for our task required.
+The entire code is written in Rust, a compiled language which provides the required computational speed.

 **complex plane:**
 In order to use complex numbers I use a library called num.